-Internal communication was in the spotlight as one of the core disciplines within the communication remit last year.
+Internal communication and employee engagement was in the spotlight as one of the core disciplines within the communication remit last year.
 As we’ve moved office teams to work remotely and our frontline teams have been front of mind during the pandemic, our work in internal comms has enjoyed a bit of stardom.

 After years of being in the shadow of the big hitters of media and external relations where budgets and resources are often focused, it’s been really encouraging to see business take internal communication seriously and realise its potential.
 But sometimes it can still be confused with employee engagement, and they are not the same thing.